florianpasteur/google-meet-alert-on-exit-chrome-extension/README.md

 # Google Meet alert on exit chrome extension

-This chrome extension will display a confirm dialog when closing or leaving a google meet room.
-The extension won't prevent to quit the call, however you'll be able to keep the tab opened with the google meet room link.
+## Disclaimer

+This extension will alter the normal behaviour of google meet, use at your own risk.

+## How it works ?
+When leaving a google meet call, it will display a confirmation dialog.
+At this point you're not in the call anymore.
+- If you click **leave** it will close the page or open the new depending on which action made you left the call.
+- If you click **cancel** the extension will reload the page and rejoin automatically the call. **Be aware of that**

 # Screenshot